EvilMindDevs/hms-sdk-unity/README.md

 - Import latest DLL and AAR releases of this project to your Unity project.
 - Import HMS kit AARs and their dependencies to your Unity project.
+- *Optional* Import Play Services AAR and its dependencies to your Unity project.
+Allows checking if Play Services are available on the device through *HuaweiMobileServices.Base.ServiceHelper* API.
-- Tweak AndroidManifest.xml to include HMS-related data (this can be automated using the agconnect-services.json).
+- Tweak AndroidManifest.xml to include HMS-related data (this can be automated using Android Studio and agconnect-services.json).

 ### Downloading HMS AARs